panayappanl/dev-tinder/README.md

 - Build the user card on feed
 - Edit Profile Feature
 - Show Toast Message on save of profile
-- See all my connections
+- New Page - See all my connections
+- New Page -See all my requests received